Flotomate/product_docs/source/project-management/project-introduction.rst

 **********************************

 A project refers to a temporary collaboration to undertake some planned activities in order to achieve a common goal.
 Every organization undertake projects every now and then.
-With Flotomate project management, organizations can manage multiple projects with each having a dedicated life-cycle.
+With Motadata project management, organizations can manage multiple projects with each having a dedicated life-cycle.

-Projects created in Flotomate have clear milestones, member details and their tasks.
+Projects created in Motadata have clear milestones, member details and their tasks.
 In an organization with diverse geographical presence project can be isolated based on location.
 Learn more about :ref:`location scope <Data Segregation with Location Scope>`.

-Few Benefits of Managing Projects with Flotomate
+Few Benefits of Managing Projects with Motadata
 ================================================

 - Drives efficiency through better visibility.